dynamic/silverstripe-salsify/README.md

       FrontImageID:
         salsifyField: Front Image
         type: Image
-        sizes:
-          - type: CMSThumbnail # Thumbnail used in the CMS
-          - type: StripThumbnail # Thumbnail used in GridFields
-          - type: Thumbnail # Creates a Thumbnail with dimensions 200 x 200
-            width: 200
+        transform:
+          - 'c_fit'
+          - 'w_1000'
+          - 'h_1000'
-          - type: Pad
+          - 'dn_300'
-            width: 300
-            height: 700
-          - type: Fill
+          - 'cs_srgb'
-            width: 300
-            height: 250
-          - width: 300 # Defaults to Fill(300, 300)
 ```

+The above will download `http://a1.images.salsify.com/image/upload/c_fit,w_1000,h_1000,dn_300,cs_srgb/sample.jpg` instead of `http://a1.images.salsify.com/image/upload/sample.jpg`.

+To see what transformations salsify supports please visit https://getstarted.salsify.com/help/transforming-image-files.

-It is recommended to use this on the `ManyImages` type for the CMS Thumbnails and Strip Thumbnails to prevent the cms from throwing errors.
+It is recommended to do this to all large files.

 ##### HasOne and HasMany
 has_one and has_many relations can be done just about the same.